 How to Control Emotions in Trading With Strategy

 A good strategy should allow for rules that keep traders from experiencing these negative emotions and at the same time build confidence in a trader’s ability to follow those rules no matter what.

-Once a traders starts seeing positive results on a long term consistent basis then the emotions that goes with trading tend to fade away.
+Once a trader starts seeing positive results on a long-term consistent basis then the emotions that go with trading tend to fade away.
 This is only possible with a decent strategy that has stood the test of time.

 The Exponential Profits System (EPS)